TheArkive/ahk-pi/README.md

 Remember, each version of AutoHotkey you configure to use with AHK Portable Installer should have its own compiler folder with `Ahk2Exe.exe` in it.

 There isn't much to setting up the compiler for normal versions of AutoHotkey.
 All versions of AutoHotkey v1 come with a compiler and `.bin` files, and `mpress.exe`.
 These versions of `Ahk2Exe` also work for AutoHotkey v2.
-Just copy `Ahk2Exe.exe` and `mpress.exe` in the AHK v1 compiler folder to the AHK v2 compiler folder.
-Note, it is suggested to not copy over the `.bin` files from AHK v1 to AHK v2 folders.
-Copy `Ahk2Exe.exe` only for best/easiest results.
+Just copy `Ahk2Exe.exe` and `mpress.exe` from the AHK v1 compiler folder to the AHK v2 compiler folder.
+Note, DO NOT copy over the `.bin` files from AHK v1 to AHK v2 folders.

-AutoHotkey_H is a different story.
-Setting up the compiler for AHK_H is more difficult but not impossible.
-Simply copy the version of `AutoHotkey.exe` you want to use to the compiler folder and rename it to `Ahk2Exe.exe`.
-If you have a 64-bit OS, then you should usually choose a 64-bit version of `AutoHotkey.exe`.
-You will still be able to select to compile 32-bit versions of your script if desired.

-After you copy over `AutoHotkey.exe` to the compiler folder (and renamed it to `Ahk2Exe.exe`), it's necessary to compile `Ahk2Exe` in order to use it with AHK Portable Installer.

-MAKE SURE TO CHOOSE A DIFFERENT DESTINATION EXE, NOT AHK2EXE.EXE !!!

-After it is compiled, you can delete the current `Ahk2Exe.exe` (the `AutoHotkey.exe` binary that you copied over and renamed), and then rename your newly-compiled version to `Ahk2Exe.exe`.

-Currently the latest version of AutoHotkey_H v1 compiler should compile itself fine.
-For AutoHotkey_H v2, the latest version I have tested that is fully functional is version a108.
-AHK_H v2 has been updated recently (2020-12-31), and I will be integrating/testing it soon.
+The latest versions of AutoHotkey_H v1 and v2, as of the updating of this document (2014/04/16), both have an updated compiler which already contains `Ahk2Exe.exe`.

 ## What AHK Portable Installer does NOT do...